core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A client that uses the ETag Option for validating stored responses SHOULD perform the following actions, in order to avoid problems caused by identical ETag values.

 * The client repeats a request if a particular server returned 2.03 (Valid) with an ETag value that is not in the client's cache (for that server).
-The repeated request excludes the "duplicate" ETag, and it can be a group request or a unicast request to the particular server.
+The repeated request excludes the "duplicate" ETag value.
+It can be either a group request or a unicast request to the particular server.

 * The client marks a cached ETag value as "duplicated - not to be used for revalidation" as soon as another server responds with the same ETag value.